HMS-Core/hms-scan-demo/README.md

 ## Sample Code

-Barcode scanning and barcodes generating can be achieved in different ways, showcased by the demo.
+Barcode scanning and barcode generating can be achieved in different ways, showcased by the demo.

 **Default view**